Making Tax Digital

 What is Making Tax Digital (MTD)?

-MTD is HMRC’s programme to introduce a digital tax system which will require most businesses, self-employed people and landlords to use digital software to keep tax records and update HMRC on a quarterly basis.
+MTD is HMRC’s programme to introduce a digital tax system that will require most businesses, self-employed people and landlords to use digital software to keep tax records and update HMRC on a quarterly basis.

 Digital tax accounts will enable us to see all our tax information in one place, with some information being sourced directly from banks and other third parties.